 ***In cow news: Rain had her first calf, an adorable heifer that was named Ava(sold).
-Bess had a bull calf named Norman(retaining for breeding) and Elsa had a heifer named Bonnie(retaining), Annie has a flashy heifer named Candy & Delta had a belted heifer as well named Dawn(retaining for now).
+Bess had a bull calf named Norman(retaining for breeding) and Elsa had a heifer named Bonnie(retaining), Annie has a flashy heifer named Candy & Delta had a belted heifer as well named Dawn(retaining).
 Noir had an adorable heifer that is Hot Rod's first calf.
 She has a nice wide belt and a big white spot on her head.
 She is named Emma.
-Rita had a very black baldy bull calf named Hugo but he'll be banded and raised for beef.
-Ever faithful Mahogany had another bull calf but his time it's a Mico Mini named Mickey.
+Rita had a black baldy bull calf named Hugo but he'll be banded and raised for beef.
+Ever faithful Mahogany had another bull calf but this time it's a Mico Mini named Mickey.
 There are also some Holsteins that are bred to Hot Rod produced some very interesting calves.
 There's a curly haired bull calf that is a black baldy, Flora is a very nice heifer that is nursing Annie, a small bull calf called Spot, another bull calf that matches Flora & 2 years ago there was a heifer at the dairy that gave birth a month early.
 We didn't think she was going to make it but she pulled through and we still can't believe she gave us twin heifer calves, Ivy & Heidi.
 There will be more calves in late fall and during the winter.

 ***There is a new bull in the tank for AI'ing.
 He's a mini Hereford.
-SS Mr. Kirk & a few of the heifers are bred to him.
+SS Mr. Kirk & so far there are 7 heifers bred to him.
 There are also 2 Belgian Blue cows that were AI'd to Kung Fu Panda, a rather interesting cross.
 We are starting to test for A2A2 Beta Casein.
 The first one tested is Bess and she is A2A2.
 As each cow & bull is tested it will be posted by their name.
 All goats are A2A2.
 This means the milk is in the easiest form to digest naturally from the cow, comes out homogenized.
 We will be striving for an entire herd of A2 cattle.